 Business majors are required to have internships, and with Nike and Adidas headquartered in Portland, many choose these large athletic companies.
 Education majors spend their entire senior year in the classroom with local elementary and middle school students, and begin working with students in the classroom their freshman year.
 Nursing students do their clinical work during their junior and senior year.

 Portland has a strong sense of community and service to others.
 Freshman orientation offers students the “service plunge,” a chance to get to know their new colleagues while giving back to their new community.
-The atmosphere is buzzing with a social justice vibe, with gay and lesbian groups out and active on campus.
+The atmosphere is buzzing with a social justice vibe, with LGBT+ groups out and active on campus.
 Portland is known for its very strong women’s Division I soccer team.

-My tour guide, Lauren, a senior education major from northern California, is Jewish, and told us that U of P connected her with several Jewish professors before she even arrived on campus, and she has had dinner at some of their homes during High Holy days.
-She says there is a Jewish population on campus, but it is not very large or active.
+My tour guide, Lauren, a senior education major from northern California, told us that the University of Portland connected her with several Jewish professors before she even arrived on campus, and she has had dinner at some of their homes during High Holy days.
+She says there is a small Jewish population on campus, but it is not very active.

 Apply early to the University of Portland, because they have rolling admissions, and they fill up their class early.
 They are a Common App school and will begin accepting applications as of September 1.
 The average GPA of incoming students is 3.7 and SAT scores are in the 600 range for both Critical Reading and Math sections.
 Over 60% of students receive some type of merit scholarships.